revaldianggara/Predictive-Analytics-for-Ecommerce/README.md

 python3 modeling.py
 ```

-5. For trial & error, you can use the jupyter notebook filter which has already created the execution sequence
+5. For trial & error, you can use the jupyter notebook file which has already created the execution sequence